heathermiller/dist-prog-book/chapter/8/big-data.md

 SQL also lessens the amount of code (code examples can be seen in individual model’s section) and significantly reduces the development time.
 Most importantly, as you will read further in this section, frameworks like Pig, Hive, Spark SQL take advantage of these declarative queries by realizing them as a DAG upon which the compiler can apply transformation if an optimization rule is satisfied.
 Spark which does provide high level abstraction unlike map reduce, lacks this very optimization resulting in several human errors as discussed in the Spark’s data-parallel section.

 Sawzall {% cite pike2005interpreting --file big-data%} is a programming language built on top of MapReduce.
 It consists of a *filter* phase (map) and an *aggregation* phase (reduce).
-User program can specify the filter function, and emit the intermediate pairs to external pre-built aggregators.
-This largely reduces efforts programmers put into having to write reducers, just the following example shows, programmers can use built-in reducer supports.
+User program only need to specify the filter function, and emit the intermediate pairs to external pre-built aggregators.
+This largely eliminates the trouble for programmers put into having to write reducers, just the following example shows, programmers can use built-in reducer supports to do the a reducing job.
+The serialization of the data uses Google's *protocol buffers*, which can produce *meta-data* file for the declared scheme, but the scheme is not used for any optimization purpose per se.
+Sawzall is good for most of the straightforward processing on large dataset, but it does not support more complex and still common operations like *join*.
+The pre-built aggregators are limited and it is non-trivial to add more supports.
 - *Word count implementation in Sawzall*
   ```
   result: table sum of int;